 - other theatre or film work such as acting or writing plays.

-Artistic directors who work with dancers need to be reasonably fit and competent dancers themselves.
+Artistic directors who work with dancers need to be reasonably fit.

 Find out more about training

 What are the chances of getting a job?

 Chances of getting a job as an artistic director are poor as the entertainment industry in New Zealand is small and considerable experience in the industry is needed for the role.
 Most people enter the industry through an entry-level role, such as an assistant, to gain experience and get known.